monzee/shiv/README.md

 5. Go back and fill in the rest of the fragment and view model classes.
 Install additional modules as required.
 Qualify view model dependencies with `@Shared`.
-   **DO NOT** request `Fragment` classes from `ViewModel`s because even though it might compile, you won't get the same instance attached to the activity.
-Likewise, if you forget to use `@Shared` in the fragment's constructor parameter, you would get an unowned view model that would not survive configuration changes.
+   If you forget to use `@Shared` in the fragment's constructor parameter, you would get an orphan view model that would not survive configuration changes.

     ```kotlin
     class LoginFragment @Inject constructor(